How to vlookup matching values from right to left in Excel?

 Vlookup values from right to left with XLOOKUP function

-Enter or copy the below formula into a blank cell to output the result, then drag the fill handle down to your cells that you want to contain this formula.
+Enter or copy the formula below into a blank cell to output the result, then drag the fill handle down to your cells that you want to contain this formula.
+This method is especially useful in shared workbooks or when building templates that might be used with changing data structures.

 =XLOOKUP(E2,$C$2:$C$9,$A$2:$A$9)